Performance of Photometric Template Fitting for Ultra-High Redshift Galaxies

 \section{Sample description}

 Any evaluation of template performance requires a benchmark dataset with robust measurements of properties that template sets can then be asked to predict.
-This requires spectroscopic observations in addition to the photometry which will be made available for template fitting.
-Here, this is drawn from several \emph{JWST} spectroscopic catalogs, with photometry supplemented by any additional available observations.
+This requires spectroscopic observations in addition to the photometry, which will be made available for template fitting.
+Here, the spectroscopy was drawn from several JWST catalogs, with photometry supplemented by any additional available observations.

-Templates are evaluated both on redshift prediction and SED feature prediction, since a template might excel in one and not the other.
-Evaluation of this is thus done with two separate tests and two separate samples:
+The template sets were evaluated based on both redshift prediction and SED feature prediction since a template might excel in one and not the other.
+This evaluation was thus done with two separate tests and two separate samples.

-An {\bf SED sample} is chosen to determine whether reconstructed SEDs correctly predict observed SEDs.
+An SED sample was chosen to determine whether reconstructed SEDs correctly predict observed SEDs.
 Many of the differences between models lie in the strength of the emission lines, which have been observed to be unexpectedly strong at higher redshifts \citep{10.1093/mnras/stae2430,Trump_2023}.
-Therefore, this test requires sufficiently deep spectra to separate the continuum emission from the spectral lines and to measure the continuum shape.
-This is further complicated by the significant discrepancies in spectral properties from independent spectroscopic catalogs \citep{Mugnai_2024} reporting the same \emph{JWST} observations.
+Therefore, this test required sufficiently deep spectra to separate the continuum emission from the spectral lines and to measure the continuum shape.
+This was further complicated by the significant discrepancies in spectral properties from independent spectroscopic catalogs \citep{Mugnai_2024} reporting the same JWST observations.
 This is likely due to differing assumptions about properties such as slit loss.
-Therefore, the SED sample is highly restricted to only the objects with clean and simple reduction.
+Therefore, the SED sample was highly restricted to only the objects with clean and simple reduction.
 The result is a limited but robust test, where negligible future revisions are needed as spectroscopic reductions improve.

-A far larger {\bf redshift sample} is also chosen in order to determine which template sets produce photometric redshifts ($z_{phot}$) that most closely mirror spectroscopic redshifts ($z_{spec}$).
-This spectroscopic sample is more robust, since it is only necessary to demonstrate few emission lines, rather than a continuum.
+A far larger redshift sample was also chosen in order to determine which template sets produced photometric redshifts ($z_{phot}$) that most closely mirror spectroscopic redshifts ($z_{spec}$).
+This spectroscopic sample is more robust since it is only necessary to demonstrate a few emission lines rather than a continuum.
 In addition, although independent spectroscopic catalogs often report differences in the strength of emission lines, there is a broad agreement on the observed wavelength and thus the redshifts.
-As a result, the redshift sample is far larger, allowing comprehensive results and subsamping.
+As a result, the redshift sample is far larger, allowing comprehensive results and subsampling.